fagan2888/Loan-Canoe/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── data_structure
+    │
+    ├── data_structure: presents our data, from raw to processed, including wrangling transformations.
+    │   │
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── external       <- Data from third party sources, `[e.g. websites, social media, surveys, et. al.].` │   ├── interim        <- Intermediate data that has been transformed, `[i.e. wrangling steps]`.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, canonical data sets for modeling, `[i.e. what we deploy in our models]`.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original, immutable data dump, `[i.e. HMDA, other government agencies]`.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │